Taking a Soil Sample

 If payment is made by check, soil samples can be dropped anytime into the dropbox and must include the check.
 The fee is $6/sample bag.

 - If payment is made by credit card, you must make prior arrangements by calling the office before the drop.

 - No cash is accepted at this time.

 Growing plants successfully requires proper soil nutrition.
 So you will need to know what your soil’s nutrient levels are and its pH (acidity/alkalinity). pH is an important part of plant nutrition because it determines the plant’s ability to use other available plant nutrients to produce photosynthesis.
 So before you feed your plants try to determine the PH and nutrient level of your soil.
 You can determine PH using a soil test kit or meter or do a complete soil test.
 Some soil test kits will also test for basic soil nutrients such as nitrogen, Potassium, and Phosphorus.
 Applying fertilizer and other chemicals when not needed can actually make things worse and injure plants.
 So don’t guess–do a soil sample.

 How to do a soil sample:

 - Mix the samples in a clean container.
 The sample should not be wet if so wait for a drier period to take it.
-Place at least two cups of the mixed soil in a plastic ziploc bag.
-Write on the bag when the sample was taken, where taken and what is being grown(vegetables ,lawn etc.)
+Place at least two cups of the mixed soil in a plastic Ziploc bag.
+Write on the bag when the sample was taken, were taken and what is being grown(vegetables, lawn, etc.)

 - Take your sample to the Aiken County extension office (803-649-6297), 1555 Richland Ave.
 East, Suite 500 Aiken, South Carolina 29801.
 There is a fee of $6.00 per standard soil sample.